Descend or Rewind? Stochastic Gradient Descent Unlearning: Analyses

 \end{assumption}

 For finite-sum problems (\ref{eq:finitesum}), Assumption \ref{assump:bc_assump} is satisfied by strongly convex loss functions and functions that satisfy the Polyak--\L{}ojasiewicz (PL) inequality, as established in \cite{khaled2020bettertheorysgdnonconvex, garrigos2024handbookconvergencetheoremsstochastic, gower2021sgdstructurednonconvexfunctions}.
-In particular, for batch sampling with replacement, the constant $B$ can be computed from $L$ and the batch size $b$, and the constant $C$ can be estimated from how close the model is to interpolation, where perfect interpolation implies $C = 0$.
+In particular, for batch sampling with replacement, the constant $B$ can be \textit{explicitly} computed from $L$ and the batch size $b$, and the constant $C$ can be estimated from how close the model is to interpolation, where perfect interpolation (or overparametrization) implies $C = 0$.

-To handle the unlearning bias, we observe that it can be bounded by the $\chi^2$-divergence between the empirical distributions of $\mathcal{D}$ and $\mathcal{D}'$, denoted as $P_{\mathcal{D}}$ and $P_{\mathcal{D}'}$ respectively.
-Specifically, we show (Lemma \ref{lemma:unlearningbias}) that
+To handle the unlearning bias, we observe that it can be bounded by the $\chi^2$-divergence between the empirical distributions of $\mathcal{D}$ and $\mathcal{D}'$, denoted as $P_{\mathcal{D}}$ and $P_{\mathcal{D}'}$ respectively (Lemma \ref{lemma:unlearningbias}).
+This conveniently allows us to exploit existing conditions on the noise like Assumption \ref{assump:bc_assump}.